 The Question of THC

-THC is the substance responsible for giving you a “high”.
-It is also screened for during drug testing.
-There are several reasons that you might not want it in your CBD oil, although it can also be quite therapeutic, and there are studies that show CBD combined with THC and other cannabidiols can provide additional benefits.
+THC is the psychoactive substance responsible for giving you a “high”.
+It is also screened for during drug testing, and therefore you might not want it in your CBD oil, although it can be quite therapeutic.
+Studies consistently show that CBD combined with even very low amounts of THC, and other cannabinoids and terpenes, can provide additional benefits, in what scientists dub the Entourage Effect.

-When it’s all said and done, full-spectrum CBD oil offers the most potential and includes all the beneficial cannabidiols and terpenes.
-CBD isolate and broad-spectrum formulations do not offer the same thing.
+When it’s all said and done, full-spectrum CBD oil offers the most potential and best value.